Our angels leave forever paw prints on our hearts💕.

 According to the Ralph Site, a pet loss support group, “Sudden and unexpected pet loss can cause pet parents to exhibit physical and emotional symptoms of shock.
 If your bereavement has just happened – or you’re reading this on behalf of someone it’s just happened to – you may find yourself shaking, experiencing palpitations, headaches, stomach aches, sleeplessness and more.
 Some people even show signs of post-traumatic stress disorder (PTSD), which is defined as ‘recurring memories and a heightened state of arousal that lingers for more than a month after a traumatic event’.
 You don’t even have to have witnessed your pet’s passing to feel traumatized.
 Sometimes not having been there can be just as painful.”

 I realized that the loss of Buster had traumatized me in a way that my other losses had not.
 Please make no mistake, every loss is traumatic but my reaction to this death was unhealthy and extended.
 My mind constantly cycled through the same questions, “Did I do something wrong?
 Why didn’t I see this coming?
 Did I take care of him the best I could?
 Did he know how much I loved him?”
 The tape of his passing played repetitively in my head.
 I felt tormented.

 Healing and moving forward

 There is no timeline on grief, every situation is different, every person is different and therefore there is no one size fits all formula to recover from the grief you feel.
-In sharing my journey to healing my hope is that there will be something in these five points those suffering from the loss of their cat or other pet can take and use to find their own healing.
-They a re helping me deal with the loss of Jasmine.
+In sharing my journey to healing my hope is that there will be something in these five points that those of you who are suffering from loss can take and use to find your own healing.
+They are helping me deal with the loss of Jasmine.

 1-Feel Your Pain: No one likes to hurt but not allowing the grief to work itself through is unhealthy, physically and mentally.
 As awful as it is, there is healing in feeling the pain.